babalekpam/ARGICRM-FULL/replit.md

 # NODE CRM

 ## Overview
-NODE CRM is an AI-powered, full-stack customer relationship management platform designed for global markets.
+NODE CRM is an AI-powered, full-stack customer relationship management platform for global markets.
 It integrates real-time sentiment analysis, AI campaign generation, multi-cultural optimization, advanced financial management, and e-commerce functionalities.
 The platform aims for autonomous AI operations, competitive pricing, and robust data security, providing a comprehensive solution for businesses worldwide.
-Its business vision is to provide an all-encompassing, secure, and globally adaptable CRM solution that leverages AI for operational efficiency and market responsiveness.
-The platform uses the domain ARGILETTE.org.
+Its business vision is to provide an all-encompassing, secure, and globally adaptable CRM solution that leverages AI for operational efficiency and market responsiveness, operating under the domain ARGILETTE.org.

 ## User Preferences
 Preferred communication style: Simple, everyday language.